 PGY2 Pharmacy Ambulatory Care

-The resident has a role in developing pharmacists’ roles in transitions of care, telehealth services and rural population management.
+The resident has a role in developing pharmacists’ services in transitions of care, outpatient clinical pharmacy services, and rural population health management.

 Patient care and opportunities for teaching and learning are provided longitudinally at several core sites that include:

 - Medication Assistance Program

 - Inpatient Transitions of Care Pharmacy Service